Skip to main content

 Use reputable and official booking websites

 Avoid social media (e.g Facebook) group pages and advertisements.
 If you do go through a social media page make sure you can confirm that the person or company you are talking to is legitimate.
+If you see a post for a holiday you would like more information about posted by a travel agent, take a note of the details and go and see them in your nearest branch, to confirm the holiday is real.

-Check the website address - HTTP or HTTPS
+Check the website address - HTTP or HTTPS?

 Take care when booking on the Hotel's official website